 What is Shared Hosting?

-Shared hosting is one of the most popular used options for web hosting.
+there are different web hosting types but shared hosting is one of the most popular used options for web hosting.
 It is usually used by those who are building their first website.

 In this article, we’ll dive into details and explain how it works, and we’ll also discuss its pros and cons to help you decide which is the best choice for you.
 Let’s dive in!